How to file for disability, Filing for SSI

-Social Security Disability Status

 Disability Requirements, Disability Status

 What is a Social Security Disability Denial based on?

-There are plenty of misconceptions as to why denials on social security disability and SSI claims happen.
+There are plenty of misconceptions as to why denials on Social Security Disability and SSI claims happen.
 To some extent, this may be due to the wording of notices of denial, which are largely template-assembled letters (meaning that if you lined up ten "notices of disapproved claim" from ten separate claimants, the letters would tend to look very much the same).

 But, in every single case, a denial happens because the claimant, through the information presented in their medical records, has failed to prove that they have an inability to work at a substantial and gainful level and that this inability will last for at least one full year.